Maori Art in Government GardensPhoto: Grand Pacific Tours

 The dedicated Albatross Encounter vessel has been adapted for maximum wildlife viewing opportunities and on board identification guides.
 We limit capacity to just fourteen passengers to provide an intimate tour and ensure close proximity to the birds.
 A full species list and souvenir information pack is provided by the skipper for every tour.

 Enjoy whale watching offering visitors an exciting up-close encounter with the Giant Sperm Whale at all times of the year.
 Whale Watch scheduled tours operate daily.

-Explore whale watching from the town of Kaikoura – a scenic two and a half-hour drive north from Christchurch in New Zealand’s South Island.
-Kaikoura is a special place of lush pastures and towering, snow covered peaks that fall to the sea.
+Explore whale watching from the town of Kaikoura – a special place of lush pastures and towering, snow covered peaks that fall to the sea.
 This rare magic continues just offshore where a deep undersea canyon combines with unusual sea currents to attract an extraordinary abundance of marine life, the most famous being the Sperm Whale.

 Travel by shuttle from your vacation accommodation the train depot.

-The Coastal Pacific train journey travels between Kaikoura and Picton.
+The Coastal Pacific train journey travels from the Kaikoura “Whaleway” Station to Picton.

 This journey is a scenic feast of New Zealand, with the Kaikoura mountain ranges on one side of your train and the rugged Pacific Ocean coastline on the other.
 Travel through some of New Zealand’s finest horticultural and farmland areas, and see amazing wildlife such as dolphins, seals and penguins from the comfort of your train carriage.